-Online home goods retailer Wayfair (NYSE: W) announced better-than-expected results in the Q4 FY2022 quarter, with revenue down 4.64% year on year to $3.1 billion.
-Wayfair made a GAAP loss of $351 million, down on its loss of $201.6 million, in the same quarter last year.
+Online home goods retailer Wayfair (NYSE: W) reported results ahead of analysts' expectations in Q2 FY2023, with revenue down 3.44% year on year to $3.17 billion.
+Wayfair made a GAAP loss of $46 million, improving from its loss of $378 million in the same quarter last year.

 Launched in 2002 by founder Niraj Shah, Wayfair (NYSE: W) is a leading online retailer for mass market home goods in the US, UK, Canada, and Germany.